queer/mahou/README.md

 the bits and pieces you want.
 You might use just 신경 to move messages around, or you might just use it to adopt automagic documentation into your services, or you might go all the way!
 It's completely up to you.

-## Why?

-My work, both personal and professional, is around developer tooling and app infrastructure.
-A problem I often run into is that dev tooling **sucks**.
-For any number of reasons, really:

-- is very in-your-face, forcing you to dump in a lot of brain power, or write massive config files, or...
-- is quite buggy, generates broken / confusing code, abuses a language's type system to create incomprehensible errors, ...
-- requires self-hosting a bunch of extra tooling
-- has a complicated setup / installation process
-- breaks with errors that lead to the tool's source code when searched up, and there's no other results.
-- straight-up doesn't work
-- <insert your reason here>

-While I understand the trade-offs made in tooling, it still bothers me, a lot.
-Developer tooling should *just work*, it shouldn't get in your face and make you think about what you're doing with it.
-It should get out of the way and let you focus on the important thing: developing your application and hammering out code.

-## How does it work?

-Everything is powered by [singyeong (신경)](https://github.com/queer/singyeong).

-At a high level, the major components are the CLI (wand), the scheduler (PIG), and the host daemon (agma (악마)). wand is aware of the manifests describing *how* an app should be deployed, and it pushes that data to PIG.
-PIG can then take advantage of 신경 queries to schedule containers on hosts very quickly, as the scheduler can just ask 신경 for a 악마 node that fits the scheduler requirements.

 ## Opinionated?